addyosmani/backbone-fundamentals/index.md

     > r.js -o app.build.js

-## Practical: Building a modular Backbone app with AMD & RequireJS
+## Exercise: Building a modular Backbone app with AMD & RequireJS

 In this chapter, we'll look at our first practical Backbone & RequireJS project - how to build a modular Todo application.
 The application will allow us to add new todos, edit new todos and clear todo items that have been marked as completed.
 For a more advanced practical, see the section on mobile Backbone development.